Henry’s story of intensive short-term rehab

-Chartered Physiotherapist, Guy Stewart, worked intensively with Harry to help him regain the use of legs and to challenge his negative beliefs about his abilities.
+Chartered Physiotherapist, Guy Stewart, worked intensively with Henry to help him regain the use of legs and to challenge his negative beliefs about his abilities.

 Henry wasn’t very motivated with his first physio session but Guy made him feel at ease and Henry worked very hard.
 Initially, Henry felt that he would never get the use of his legs back.
 Progress was slow, and he often felt frustrated, but he became stronger and stronger.
 You could see the change in him week by week.

 After a couple of weeks Henry changed his wheel chair and could self-propel.
 It gave him a real boost; it was evident how happy he was.
 This step to becoming more independent was massive.
 It meant he had more control and choice in his everyday life.

 Henry began to feel really good about himself.

 Henry pushed himself and spent an hour every day in a frame that supported him to stand to help strengthen his legs.